eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/model/class-AggregationExclude.md

       <td>1</td>
     </tr>
     <tr>
       <td colspan="5"><em>Exact table name that should be excluded from aggregation table consideration.
-When specified, this provides precise exclusion control for specific known tables that should never be used for aggregation, regardless of whether they match aggregation patterns or appear to contain suitable aggregation data.
-Name-based exclusion is ideal for handling specific problematic tables, tables with known data quality issues, or tables that are reserved for other purposes but might otherwise be mistaken for aggregation tables.
-This exact matching approach complements pattern-based exclusion by providing surgical control over individual tables while maintaining the broader pattern-based approach for categories of tables.</em></td>
+When specified, this provides precise exclusion control for specific known tables that should never be used for aggregation, regardless of whether they match aggregation patterns or appear to contain suitable aggregation data.</em></td>
     </tr>
     <tr>
       <td><strong>pattern</strong></td>